ABIR2005a/ABIR2005a/README.md

 ---

-### 🎥 "Every Line of Code Tells a Story"

 I'm **Abir Mal**, a passionate Computer Application student and an aspiring **Full-Stack Developer**.
-I build experiences on the web and explore cutting-edge technology just like Martin Scorsese crafts cinematic masterpieces. 🎬🚀
+I build experiences on the web and explore cutting-edge technology.

 ---